 The Dutch Resistance Museum highlights the remarkable real-life stories of Amsterdam citizens as they struggled against the Nazi occupation of the 1940's.
 Students can witness an intriguing selection of artefacts used in attempts to escape the city, violent guerrilla strikes, illegal radio equipment and more passive forms of resistance in the shape of a hand-made Christmas tree, forged in the Nazi Weteringschans prison.

 School trips to Amsterdam can also enjoy several exhibitions featuring authentic objects, photos, documents and multimedia elements to uncover the experiences of average people in the city throughout the war years.

 The Netherland's vast Jewish history is celebrated in Amsterdam's Jewish Historical Museum.
 Set within four synagogues in the city's old Jewish quarter, the museum covers 400 years of history and houses a collection of around 11,000 art objects.
 Guests can also explore the museum's modern exhibitions, using multimedia technology including 3D presentations, videos and paintings to bring the history of Holland's Jews to life in brand new ways.

-For younger students there is the Children's Museum.
+For younger school trips to Amsterdam there is the Children's Museum.
 Designed to look like a typical Jewish family home, this engaging environment is ideal for teaching the fundamentals of Jewish culture.

 Commonly referred to as "The Garden of Europe", Keukenhof is the largest flower garden in Europe and one of the biggest on Earth, covering a total area of 79 acres (32 hectares).
 The garden's collection of plants includes a total of 800 different types of tulip.
 Students can also explore several exhibitions such as "Tulpomania" uncovering the history of Holland's iconic flower, as well as remarkable flower shows featuring as many as 500 growers.